gopheracademy/gopheracademy-web/content/advent-2016/saga-go-dependency-management.md

 ## The road so far

 Anyone who takes a stroll down the memory lane of Go package management will find ample clumps of ripped-out hair strewn about.
 The process has been long and frustrating, and there's far too much to cover in detail here.
-But the history is important to where we are now, so a high-level timeline is worth it.
+But the history is important to where we are now.

 `go get` was, and is, the only official tooling for retrieving Go code and placing it on disk.
-It has served Go users and developers alike since the release of Go 1.0.
-Hand-in-hand with `go get` has been the general recommendation from the Go Team on how to keep everything working well: "write backwards-compatible code."
-That's a slightly-rephrased version of the Go 1 guarantee.
-This pairs well with `go get`, as `go get`'s behavior could only be correct if the following were true:
+Since the release of Go 1.0, it has served Go users and developers alike. `go get` also has a companion, in the form of the Go team's recommendation to "write backwards-compatible code."
+That's a slightly-rephrased version of the [Go 1 promise](https://golang.org/doc/go1compat), and it pairs well with `go get`, as `go get`'s behavior is only correct when the following are true:

-1. All code is always backwards compatible
+1. Code is backwards compatible
 2. There are no fixed points/releases

 _(to be clear, the authors of `go get` do not necessarily believe this is good or right - just that when these things aren't true, it's not `go get`'s problem.)_